PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/face_recognition.en.md

 <tbody>
 <tr>
 <td><code>pipeline</code></td>
-<td>The name of the production line or the path to the production line configuration file.
-If it is the name of the production line, it must be a production line supported by PaddleX.</td>
+<td>The name of the pipeline or the path to the pipeline configuration file.
+If it is the name of the pipeline, it must be a pipeline supported by PaddleX.</td>
 <td><code>str</code></td>
 <td>None</td>
 </tr>